Conall-alten/SSR/README.md

     B.) No basic errors allowed on codes uploaded to the repo. (we should be able to open and run code without having to add a parthesis or something simple) <br>

 **3 Organisation** <br>
-  Sensible folder organisation and descriptive file names <br>
+  A.) Sensible folder organisation and descriptive file names <br>
-  All code should have a description of what it does in the following format: <br>
+  B.) All code should have a description of what it does in the following format: <br>
     [INPUTS - PROCESS - OUTPUTS] <br>
-  All code should be commented.
+  C.) All code should be commented.